 Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or their deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
-Again, this is something that our Learning Mentor/Deputy DSL currently offers as a means of support to families in school.
+Again, this is something that our Safeguarding Team currently offers as a means of support to families in school.
+It is most likely that our Learning Mentor/Deputy DSL will lead on this but the most appropriate member of the team is likely to take the lead on the EHA and any subsequent TAF.
+Whenever a child and their family are supported via an early help assessment, the school will keep this under constant review and should the child's situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children's services.